 I grew up on Front Street in Beaufort and on the shores of Fort Macon State Park in Atlantic Beach, watching my brothers and myself grow taller and taller in our family photos between each summer of visiting what was known simply, to us, as “the beach”.

 This often-overlooked area of North Carolina’s coast, which doesn’t have quite the name recognition of some of the Outer Banks towns set further north, is an incredibly relaxing, beautiful, and interesting slice of small-town American life.

-Considering a trip to Beaufort and the Crystal Coast and wondering what to do in Beaufort?
-We’ve covered the best things to do in Beaufort NC here!
+Considering a trip to Beaufort and the Crystal Coast and wondering what to do in Beaufort NC?

-While I have aimed to keep this post as focused on Beaufort itself as possible, a few options from the surrounding Crystal Coast towns have slipped into our recommendations–but when towns are as compact as they are here, it’d be a shame to visit Beaufort and not drop by some of its neighbors, too!
+While I have aimed to keep this post as focused specifically on Beaufort attractions as possible, a few options from the surrounding Crystal Coast towns have slipped into our recommendations–but when towns are as compact as they are here, it’d be a shame to visit Beaufort and not drop by some of its neighbors, too!

-Fun Things to Do in Beaufort NC
+The Best Things to Do in Beaufort, NC

 Stroll along Front Street.